 (Two Stabilizing Walls)

-Then tint the glass with privacy mirror tint…this gives the illusion that the glass is actually a mirror.
-(You can buy mirror-tinting kits at Home Depot or Lowes and do it yourself, or you can do what I did and have an auto-window tinting service do it for about $25)
+Next, tint the glass with privacy mirror tint.
+This gives the illusion that the glass is actually a mirror.
+(You can buy mirror-tinting kits at Home Depot or Lowes and do it yourself, or you can do what I did and have an auto-window tinting service do it for about $25).

-Here’s a great video I found on how to make monster mud:
+Here’s a great video on how to make monster mud by MadCity Haunt:

-Now find the measurements on the INSIDE of the frame
+Find the measurements on the INSIDE of the frame.

-Screw together the frame braces with the 3in screws , then screw the frame (from the front) to the back of the plywood that you just cut your hole in, with your 1 1/4in screws
+Screw together the frame braces with the 3in screws , then screw the frame (from the front) to the back of the plywood that you just cut your hole in, with your 1 -1/4in screws.

-Now line the middle frame braces flush along top and bottom edge of hole you just cut into the plywood, and screw together.
+Now, line the middle frame braces flush along top and bottom edge of hole you just cut into the plywood, and screw together.
 Then, screw from the front to the back, into these middle braces to make the plywood stable along the middle.

 I painted my mirror wall black and then dry brushed some white over it which gave it an old greyish look.